Carolyn Thomas: Parliamentary career

 In February 2022, Thomas was one of three Labour MSs to support introducing rent controls in Wales.
 Thomas is a supporter of public ownership.
 In August 2022, she called for energy companies to be nationalised in response to increased bills.

 Since being elected, Thomas has spoken of her experience of working as a postal worker in the Royal Mail following its privatisation in 2013.
 She has called for Royal Mail to be returned to public ownership, saying that privatisation had 'wrecked' the business because of an 'unhinged profit-obsessed mantra'.

 Amidst the Gaza war, Thomas supported an opposition motion from Plaid Cymru calling for a ceasefire in Gaza, triggering a debate and vote in the Senedd, which subsequently backed calls for a ceasefire.

 Thomas has been an outspoken critic of carbon capture and storage, and opposed plans for an underground carbon capture pipeline being built through North Wales, describing it as an 'exhaust pipe' which will 'serve to entrench fossil fuel reliance'.

-In the 2026 Senedd election, she will be a candidate in the Clwyd constituency.
+In the 2026 Senedd election, she was an unsuccessful candidate in the Clwyd constituency.